mattfeltonma/azure-backup-demo/exercises/exercise7.md

-## Exercise 7 - Backup Azure Blobs with Azure Backup
+## Exercise 7 - Backup and Restore Azure Blobs

 In this exercise you will backup an Azure Blob container for backup.